rbrauning/human_genomics_pipeline/docs/running_on_a_hpc.md

 GPU_ACCELERATED: "No"
 ```

-Set the the working directories to the reference human genome file (b37 or hg38).
+Set the working directory to the reference human genome file (b37 or hg38).
 For example:

 ```yaml
 REFGENOME: "/scratch/publicData/b37/human_g1k_v37_decoy.fasta"